Smuggle Drugs into Jail or Prison

 Jail: Smuggling controlled substances into a jail or prison is classified as a felony.
 If found guilty of PC 4573, the defendant could face up to 2, 3, or 4 years in jail.
 The exact sentence depends on the defendant's criminal history, the terms of any plea agreement, the facts of the case, and more.

-Note: Probation sentences in smuggling drugs into a jail cases are classified as formal probation, which means the defendant is monitored by a probation officer.
+Note: A probation sentence for smuggling drugs into jail case are classified as formal probation, which means the defendant is monitored by a probation officer.

 Three Strikes Law: PC 4573 is not a strike offense under CA Three Strikes Law.